Vilavek/FF6NoMusic/README.md

 # Final Fantasy VI No Music IPS Patch

 No Music IPS Patch for Final Fantasy III/VI for the SNES.
 This works by patching the header for each song in the ROM to point to the Silence track's data (or lack there of).
+Tested on Final Fantasy III (USA) ROM (CRC32 A27F1C7A), and Worlds Collide randomizer using said ROM.

 I created this patch to be compatible with the Worlds Collide randomizer.
 I play it casually and use fast-forward a lot in emulators and got tired of hearing the music get garbled, so with this I can disable the music in-game and keep the sound effects while playing music externally.
 Felt kind of wrong silencing this wonderful OST <3